Can I Apply for a Vietnam E-Visa While in Vietnam?

 Critical Action Steps

 Do NOT attempt to apply for an e-Visa using your current location inside Vietnam.
-If you apply while already in Vietnam, your e-Visa application is very likely to be refused, and the processing fee is non-refundable.
+The application will likely be rejected, and you will lose the application fee.

 Check your visa expiry date immediately.
 Note the "Enter Before" and "Duration of Stay" dates on your visa sticker or e-Visa printout.